netspie/slaycard/README.md

 #### Video
 https://youtu.be/paYfT77L3YA

-*The card graphics are random, but serves as a general view*
+*The card graphics are random, but serve as a general view*

 ![img](https://github.com/netspie/slaycard-docs/blob/main/img/demo/demo-img.png))